Loop-Lab-Studio/fusion/fusion-macro-reference/drfx-files.md

 1. DaVinci displays a confirmation prompt.
 Click `Install`.
 1. Restart Resolve.
 Effects are ready to use.

+LoopLab Studio tools are typically available on the Fusion page, in the Effects panel, under `Templates > Fusion > Effects > LoopLab Studio`.

 ## DRFX Directory Structure